lifull-dev/bucky-core/example/hands-on/README.md

 :selenium_port: '4444'
 ```

 Execute the test by Bucky command.
+You should execute the test code in working directory.
+In this case, the working directory is: "hands-on/".
 ```bash
 # Use -d option, because we doesn't start-up bucky-managemnt in this example.
 bucky run -t e2e -c search_and_asseret_1 -d